giacomelli/giacomelli.github.io-jekyll/src/_posts/2016/2016-09-17-sending-a-slackbot-message-from-unity3d.md

 layout: post
 title: Sending a Slackbot message from Unity3d
 categories: Tutorial
-tags: slack unity3d open-source gist dotnet bot
+tags: slack unity3d gamedev open-source gist dotnet bot
 ---

 I was looking for a way to send a message to a Slack channel using the Slackbot API.